flipchan/Grants-Program/applications/xcmsend.md

 - Where and how does your project fit into the ecosystem?

+XcmSend is in the category of a utility tool, that makes interacting with blockchains in relation to cross-chain, simple and painless.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-   Our target audience are the userbase of polkadot/kusama and parachains which are enabled to make xcm tranfers.
-Within that userbase are developers
+Our target audience are users of polkadot/kusama and parachains which are enabled to make xcm tranfers.
+Within that userbase are developers such as ourselves who have certain pains when testing our integrations.
+Those pains include composition and execution status updates, which is our initial focus, and which will benefit all, including the standard non-technical yet competent users.

 - What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 As of the present composition, sending asset transfers across distinct parachain connected networks remains a task that lacks inherent user-friendliness.
 A relatively modest array of decentralized exchanges, including entities such as HydraDX and Polkaswap, are available to address this challenge.
 Notably, the proliferation of XCM adoption within the DotSama ecosystem is exhibiting a notable and continuous expansion.
 We want a bring a a user-friendly way for anyone to send assets from one parachain to another.
 Opening up XCM transfers for everyone.

 Xcm Adoption in the Dotsama ecosystem is growing and growing: